 What We’re Doing

-The teen education program was developed with our Safe Routes to Schools instructors to develop a class that focuses specifically on e-bike safety and education, including bike handling and emergency maneuvers, rules of the road, and hands-on skills practice.
+The teen education program was developed in partnership with our Safe Routes to Schools instructors to offer a class that focuses specifically on e-bike safety and education, including bike handling and emergency maneuvers, rules of the road, and hands-on skills practice.
 If you would like to sign your student up for a class, please click here to register.

 E-bikes offer safe, reliable, and enjoyable transportation for those who may be looking for alternative ways to get around that aren’t too hard on the body.
 We are currently doing outreach with older adult groups to determine how we can best serve this community.